habx/service-logfwd/README.md

 Because each logstash TCP connection has its own logging session, you can easily separate them by filtering by the sessionId which is helpful during diagnostics.

-To reduce the bandwidth, the sessionInfo is retransmitted at most every 3 minutes.

 We use an exponential backoff in case of errors.
 It's definitely not properly setup.

 # Dependencies